 Accommodation Description Recommendations for Use 1 Color chooser Background color can be adjusted Students with attention difficulties may need this based on student's need. feature for viewing test content.
 It also may be NSCAS Alternate needed by some students with visual impairments only or other print disabilities.
 2 Text-to-speech The student uses this feature to hear Students with reading-related disabilities may need generated audio of directions, content, assistance accessing instructional content.
 Students ELA - passages not and test items.
-ELA passages may not who use text-to-speech will need headphones read be read aloud. unless tested individually in a separate setting.
+ELA passages may not who use text-to-speech will need headphones read be read aloud.
+Items that test writing unless tested individually in a separate setting. skills and look like longer passages may be read aloud.
+Typically, passages that may not be read aloud are on left side of split screen.